- Online Training

 I’ve been the strength and conditioning coach at Canon McMillan School District for over four years now and the "no shoes" policy has been in place successfully since day one.

 The main reason I deem it important enough to implement a strict no shoes policy in the weight room is the types of shoes students wear on a regular basis.
 Most shoes have a huge cushion foundation that resembles walking on a pillow.
 This cushion-like foundation helps create an unstable surface.
 Don’t believe me?
 Take a look at some of the basketball shoes with huge elevated surfaces.
 When someone asks me if it really makes that big of a difference I try to have them imagine the analogy of squatting a couple hundred pounds while standing on top of a bed versus squatting on a flat floor with the floor portion of the analogy being bare feet.
-Besides creating instability, the shoes also block any feedback that our feet would otherwise gain from being in contact with the ground.
+Besides creating instability, the shoes also block any feedback that our feet would otherwise gain from being in contact with the ground when lifting barefoot.

 Our feet have an enormous number of sensory receptors that are meant to gain information from being in contact with the ground.
 This information starts at the bottom of our feet and allows us to make proprioceptive decisions regarding our body in space, balance, and overall coordination.
 This means that balance improves the second the athlete removes his or her shoes.
 This also makes our feet and ankles stronger.
 Shoes add artificial support, and I can even argue that the support most shoes are supposedly adding is minimal at best.
 But let’s say that some shoes do actually add some support, that support it will still never compare to the support that strong feet and ankles can provide.